-Walmart service to deliver groceries inside customers’ homes
+Stranger in the kitchen: Walmart to deliver inside homes

 Walmart workers will use smart entry technology and a proprietary wearable camera to access the customer’s home.
 That allows shoppers to control access into their home and give them the ability to watch the delivery remotely.

-Walmart said that the workers will go through an extensive training program that would prepare them for things like how to select the freshest groceries and how best to organize the refrigerator.
+Walmart said that the workers will go through an extensive training program to prepare them for things like how to select the freshest groceries and how best to organize the refrigerator.
+Workers need to be with the company for at least one year.
 Walmart declined to give specifics on the technology.
-It said it will share the fee details ahead of the fall launch.
+It said that ahead of the launch it will share the fee details for the delivery service, which in addition to fresh food will include grocery essentials such as canned pears and peanut butter.

+The last mile from a transportation hub to someone’s home has been the key logistical hurdle for delivery services.

 “Now, we can serve customers not in just the last mile, but in the last 15 feet,” wrote Marc Lore, CEO of Walmart’s U.S. e-commerce division, in a corporate blog post.